Skip to main content

 • A plugin consists of one or more generators.

-• A generator (a.k.a. item generator) generates items based on user input.
+• A generator generates artifacts based on user input.

 Here's an example of a plugin that generates React code.
 It consists of three generators: Component, Page and Context.